OWASP/owasp-mastg/Document/0x06j-Testing-Resiliency-Against-Reverse-Engineering.md

 ### Overview

 Jailbreak detection mechanisms are added to reverse engineering defense to make running the app on a jailbroken device more difficult.
 This blocks some of the tools and techniques reverse engineers like to use.
 Like most other types of defense, jailbreak detection is not very effective by itself, but scattering checks throughout the app's source code can improve the effectiveness of the overall anti-tampering scheme.
-A [list of typical jailbreak detection techniques for iOS was published by Trustwave](https://www.trustwave.com/Resources/SpiderLabs-Blog/Jailbreak-Detection-Methods/ "Jailbreak Detection Methods on the Trustware Spiderlabs Blog").
+Here's a [list of typical jailbreak detection techniques for iOS](https://www.trustwave.com/Resources/SpiderLabs-Blog/Jailbreak-Detection-Methods/ "Jailbreak Detection Methods").

 #### File-based Checks